Clarendon School

 The Clarendon School is a historic school building located in the Virginia Square neighborhood of Arlington County, Virginia.
-The structure was built in 1910 based on a design by noted Virginia architect Charles M. Robinson.
+The structure was erected in 1910 based on a design by noted Virginia architect Charles M. Robinson.

 The school was renamed to the Maury School in 1925 to honor Matthew Fontaine Maury (1806-1873), a geographer, and oceanographer known as the “Pathfinder of the Seas.”
 Born on January 14, 1806, in Fredericksburg, Virginia, Maury joined the United States Navy in 1821 and was promoted to lieutenant in 1836.
 He served as superintendent of the Navy Department's Depot of Charts and Instruments (the United States Naval Observatory) from 1842 to 1855 and from 1858 to 1861.

 When the American Civil War started in 1861, Maury resigned from the United States Navy to accept a commission as a commander in the Confederate States Navy, and later became Secretary of the Navy for the Confederacy.
 After the Civil War ended, he lived in England.
 In 1868, he moved to Lexington, Virginia, where he served as a professor of meteorology at the Virginia Military Institute.